danielabar/meblog/src/markdown/python-interview-question-in-ruby.md

 ---
 title: "Solving a Python Interview Question in Ruby"
 featuredImage: "../images/python-interview-question.jpg"
-description: "Learn how to approximate tuples in Ruby and solve a Python data science interview question in Ruby"
+description: "Learn how to model tuples in Ruby and solve a Python data science interview question in Ruby."
-date: "2021-03-07"
+date: "2021-03-01"
 category: "ruby"
 ---